 This battery tester would be classed as ‘old school’.
 This is pretty much the same tester that was around when I first started on the tools, which makes it old.
 It has limited functionality, but it’s reliable and accurate for what it does.

 Sure, it doesn’t have the hundred different functions of some of the other testers here, because really, this is designed to do one job, and do it well.
 It’s an analog gauged, hand-held battery tester that loads the battery up to 130A, from 0-16v.

 Need simplistic reliability?
 This is the battery tester for you.

 MOTOPOWER MP0514A Digital Battery Tester

-12v systems only, although it does read from 4v to 20v.
+It’s a 12V systems only, however, it does read from 4V to 20V.
 Essentially what you’re getting here is a simplified multimeter that uses a combination of a 4 figure LCD display and LEDs to indicate the state of the battery and charging system.

-It’s quick and accurate, and uses reverse hookup and over voltage protection to stop you damaging any delicate components when connecting it up to the battery.
+It’s quick and accurate and uses reverse hookup and over-voltage protection to stop you from damaging any delicate components when connecting it up to the battery.
 The clips are rated at just 30A, and the leads are extremely short.

 It does what you need it to.
 It’s simple quick and easy.
 MOTOPOWER doesn’t actually ship it with any instructions whatsoever.
 This is a minus point, but aside from that, it does the job.